Amwata-Albert/WEEK-TWO-AKAN/README.md

 This project takes a user's birthday and calculates the day of the week they were born and then depending on their gender outputs their Akan Name.
 ## Instructions/setup Requirements
 * This is a great place
-* to read about me
+* to geberate your Akan name
 * in a simple
 * easy-to-understand
 * format